Phantas0s/devdash/README.md

 You need to clone this repository and build the binary in `cmd/devdash`.

-# Getting Started

-This is how DevDash works in a nutshell.
-You can personalize every dashboard way further than that.
-See the [documentation](https://thedevdash.com).
+# How Does It Work?

+In a nutshell:

-* If you run DevDash without precising any dashboard configuration, it will display a default one created in `$XDG_CONFIG_HOME/devdash`, often `/home/user/.config/devdash`.
+* If you run DevDash without giving a dashboard configuration, it will create and display a default dashboard (`default.yml`) located in `$XDG_CONFIG_HOME/devdash` or `$HOME/.config/devdash`.
-* If you're running on linux, you can create a new dashboard which will display some information system by typing `devdash --create localhost` and then `devdash --config localhost`.
-The new dashboard will be, again, saved in `XDG_CONFIG_HOME/devdash'.
-* The best way to get used to the dashboard configuration file is to generate one of the two default configuration mentioned above and play with it.
-The [getting started examples](https://thedevdash.com/getting-started/examples/) from the documentation will help you further to create your own dashboards.
+* To get used to dashboard' configurations, there are many [examples here](https://thedevdash.com/getting-started/examples/).
+They can help you getting started.
+* To run a dashboard created in the two filepaths mentioned above, you just need to execute `dashboard -c my-super-dashboard`, if your configuration file is called `my-super-dashboard.yml`.
+You can use JSON as well!
+* You can as well run any dashboard from anywhere if you give an absolute or relative path.
-* I'm thriving to make DevDash easy to configure, yet very flexible and customizable.
-More updates in that sense will come!
+* I'm thriving to make DevDash easier to configure, yet very flexible and customizable.
+The next updates will go in that direction.

 # Documentation